mozilla/lookml-generator/architecture/namespaces_yaml.md

 ## `explores`

-Each Explore is a single file, sometimes containing multiple explores within it (mainly for things like changing suggestions).
+Each Explore entry is a single file, sometimes containing multiple explores within it (mainly for things like changing suggestions).

 `type` - The type of the explore, e.g. `growth_accounting_explore`.
 `views` - The views that this is based on.
 Generally, the allowed keys here are: